wikiknights/cs-materials/src/intro-to-c/pointers/intro-to-pointers.md

+---
-# Introduction to Pointers
+title: Introduction to Pointers

-*Created by Jerrett Longworth in March 2022.*
+author: Jerrett Longworth
+---

 This is where things start to get really crazy.
 With the concept of pointers, you are given more power, but it requires great responsibility.